enyac-group/UniQL/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 bash scripts/run_masked_finetuning.sh ut-enyac/Llama-3.1-8B-uniql-1.0
 ```
+If the pruning ratios are not found under `compress/output/{model name}`, the script will run `compress/get_layer_ratios.py` first.
+For example, the layerwise pruning ratios will be stored at `compress/outputs/llama-3.1-8b-uniql-1.0/`.
-For this example, the fine-tuned model will be stored at this path `pretrained_models/ut-enyac/Llama-3.1-8B-uniql-1.0-masked-lora-rft`
+For this example, the fine-tuned model will be stored at this path `pretrained_models/ut-enyac/Llama-3.1-8B-uniql-1.0-masked-lora-rft`.

 ## Quantize UniQL models